UCSBCarpentry/2023-04-25-git/_episodes/15-git-collab.md

 ![After Creating Clone of Repository](../fig/github-collaboration.svg)

-The Collaborator can now make a change in her clone of the Owner's repository, exactly the same way as we've been doing before:
+The Collaborator can now make a change in her clone of the Owner's repository, exactly the same way as we've been doing before.
+Let's add 'front matter' used by github pages.

 ~~~
 $ cd ~/Desktop/user.name-simple-site